 The Croatia international was officially unveiled as a Barca player on Tuesday after completing his reported €20 million move from Liga rivals Sevilla and penning a five-year contract in Catalunya.

 Cesc Fabregas previously wore the same jersey before being sold to Chelsea earlier this summer, and Rakitic, 26, admitted he is delighted to follow in a long line of illustrious midfielders.

-“It's special to wear the same number as Pep Guardiola,” said Rakitic.
+“it's special to wear the same number as Pep Guardiola,” Rakitic told a press conference.